Rubberverse/qor-caddy/README.md

 | [fvbommel/caddy-dns-ip-range](https://github.com/fvbommel/caddy-dns-ip-range)                | Utility                  | Checks against locally running `cloudflared` DNS and updates the IP addresses |
 | [WeidiDeng/caddy-cloudflare-ip](https://github.com/WeidiDeng/caddy-cloudflare-ip)            | Utility                  | Periodically checks Cloudflare IP ranges and updates them |

 🍰 - Proxy websocket requests first before Coraza in order to avoid trouble.
+This may be ineffective with Appsec however.

 ⭐ - Any project relying on non-buffered responses is going to be incompatible due to Coraza and Appsec buffering responses for apps that require real-time communication.
 Fix is in progress to be able to turn off buffering for Coraza, for Appsec it seems like it'll stay like this.
 This means that most NextJS projects relying on real-time communication via ex. websockets will be incompatible and will break your site if you try using Appsec or Coraza WAF on them for the time being.